werf/werf/docs/pages/reference/deploy/deploy_to_kubernetes.md

 author: Timofey Kirillov <timofey.kirillov@flant.com>
 ---

-Werf uses [helm](https://helm.sh/) kubernetes package manager to deploy applications into kubernetes.

-[Link to installation: helm should be installed at the moment.]

-[Naming templates: defaults and how to configure, link to main config page]

-## Installing helm

-Before using werf for deploy, you should install [helm](https://docs.helm.sh/using_helm/#installing-helm) and its back-end part — [tiller](https://docs.helm.sh/using_helm/#installing-tiller).
+Werf uses [Helm](https://helm.sh/) Kubernetes package manager to deploy applications into kubernetes.
+Before using Werf for deploy you should install Helm and its back-end Tiller, [see installation for details]({{ site.baseurl }}/how_to/installation.html).

 ## Helm chart

-The `.helm` directory in the project root describes a helm chart (starting now referred to as `chart`) which in turn provides a description of the application configuration and application component used for further release to the kubernetes cluster using the helm toolset.
+The `.helm` directory in the project root describes a helm chart.
+Helm chart provides a description of the application configuration and application component used to release into the kubernetes cluster using the helm toolset.
 The chart for werf, i.e. `.helm` folder, has the following structure:

 ```
 .helm/